Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 - medical equipment, including wheelchairs and other devices to make homes ADA-accessible such as stair-lifts

 Often, the biggest cost for spinal cord injury victims is continuing medical care.
-Over the course of a lifetime, medical care for spine injury victims can reach into the millions of dollars.
-Many victims require multiple surgeries and expensive prescription medications that lead to mounting costs.
-A lawsuit can help victims recover funds to maintain excellent care for a lifetime.
+Over the course of a lifetime, medical care can reach into the millions of dollars.

 3.2.
 Lost wages

-When victims miss work for their injuries while they are recuperating, the settlement may include money to compensate the victim for the following:
+When you miss work for your injuries while you are recuperating, the settlement may include money to compensate you for the following:

 - lost wages or salary